IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 ### 2. Update Kabanero to deploy to alternate namespaces with Tekton

-Find the kabanero custom resource
+Out of the box, Kabanero will only allow deployments to the kabanero namespace.
+It is recommended that you create separate namespaces either for individual applications or classes of application.
+To do this, you need to add these new namespaces to the kabanero custom resource.
+To find this resource

 ```bash
 $ oc get kabaneros -n kabanero